Grids and Guides

 You can make a guide hidden by clicking the eye symbol in the Object Tree.
 In this case, the guide will be ignored for snapping.

 Objects often need to be aligned with each other.
 Snapping makes alignment to objects or their nodes easy.
 Select View > Snap > Enable Snapping to enable snapping.
-There are three ways to snap:
+There are four ways to snap:

 - Snap to Objects - snaps to object bounding boxes